-AD7 Consulting is a leading IT consultancy specialising in professional services and the delivery of core infrastructure, network solutions and cloud technologies.
+AD7 Consulting is a leading IT consultancy specializing in professional services and the delivery of core infrastructure, network solutions and cloud technologies.
 Their email and messaging practice have proven experience in managing and delivering even the most complex migration, integration and co-existence projects, and offer expert knowledge in Lotus Notes, Exchange and Office 365.

 AD7 Consulting was asked to help one of their clients (a leading software company) migrate various IBM Notes databases to Microsoft SharePoint.
 Over the years, the client had invested heavily within IBM Notes and Domino, and they relied on several complex, custom-developed Notes databases to manage various workflow processes.